 As a recap, we recommend signing up for payments because it’s the fastest payout method in North America and it has the potential of providing donor information.
 But, there are a few steps your nonprofit needs to take to sign up with Facebook Payments:

 After completing these steps, your nonprofit will be notified of approval within two to three weeks.
-Then, you can begin receiving donations from Facebook fundraisers and access Facebook’s fundraising tools, such as the donation button.
+Then, you can begin receiving donations from Facebook fundraisers and Challenges and access Facebook’s fundraising tools, such as the donation button.

 With that covered, let’s discuss a few frequently asked questions regarding Facebook fundraiser payout.